-Glass is an extremely versatile medium that can be used to create items that span a wide variety of applications.
+Glass is an extremely versatile medium used to create items that span a wide variety of applications.
 Functional glass objects are so common in our everyday lives that we may not even think about how much rely on this material.
 Windows, smartphones, medical equipment, drinkware and a million other things we interact with daily fall into this category.
 On the other end of the spectrum, glass can make for beautiful and unique decorative art pieces.
 There are so many ways to manipulate glass into different shapes, textures and colors allowing for limitless creative options.
-This post will take a look at the various types of art glass and show some of the amazing artwork that can be created through each technique.
+This post looks at the various types of art glass and shows some of the amazing artwork created through each technique.

 Temperatures of Glass

-The techniques used to manipulate glass can be divided up into three categories based on the temperature of the glass that is being worked.
-Hot glass is kept at a temperature of 1100-2000°F (593-1093°C) and is differentiated by the use of a direct flame.
+Techniques for manipulating glass can be divided up into three categories based on the temperature of the glass that is being worked.
+Hot glass stays at a temperature of 1100-2000°F (593-1093°C) and is differentiated by the use of a direct flame.
 Warm glass techniques involve the use of a kiln heated at 1099-1501° F (592°-816°C).
 These processes are relatively hands-off and rely on the use of heat, gravity and molds to melt and shape sheets or rods of glass, leaving a bit more to chance.
-Lastly, cold glass techniques are done with room temperature glass.
-These are typically processes that are done to finish up a piece such as sandblasting, engraving, grinding or polishing.
+Lastly, cold glass techniques use room temperature glass.
+These are processes, such as sandblasting, engraving, grinding or polishing, finish up a piece.

 Types of Art Glass